volcano-sh/community/security-team/private-distributors-list.md

 ### Membership Criteria

-To be eligible for the [cncf-karmada-distributors-announce@lists.cncf.io](mailto:cncf-karmada-distributors-announce@lists.cncf.io) mailing list, your distribution should:
+To be eligible for the [volcano-distributors-announce@lists.cncf.io](mailto:volcano-distributors-announce@lists.cncf.io) mailing list, your distribution should:

 1. Have an actively monitored security email alias for our project.
 2. Have a user base not limited to your own organization.
 3. Have a publicly verifiable track record up to present day of fixing security issues.
 4. Not be a downstream or rebuild of another distribution.
-5. Be a participant and active contributor in the Karmada community.
+5. Be a participant and active contributor in the Volcano community.
 6. Accept the Embargo Policy that is outlined above.
 7. Be willing to contribute back.
 8. Have someone already on the list vouch for the person requesting membership on behalf of your distribution.